mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 >*Get access to the user account, remember what you saw in the logs on how to do this.
 Provide the flag in user.txt*

-After access has been gained to the Wordpress site, we have to do some additional steps to be able to gain terminal access to a user.
+After access has been gained to the WordPress site, we have to do some additional steps to be able to gain terminal access to a user.
 As previously found in the logs, the user we want initial access to is `www-data`, which should be the default user running a webserver.
-This is because if `root` ran a webserver, all files would be accessible if the webserver is compromised. `www-data` is a user that has lower privileges, meaning a lower change of further damage after initial access.
+This is because if `root` ran a webserver, all files would be accessible if the webserver is compromised. `www-data` is a user that has lower privileges, meaning a lower chance of further damage after initial access.

-As the logs also state, the attacker put a reverse shell within the `404.php` file within the `twentytwentyone` theme in Wordpress.
-This is a standard theme, which is also the only theme that is activated in this instance of Wordpress.
+As the logs also state, the attacker put a reverse shell within the `404.php` file within the `twentytwentyone` theme in WordPress.
+This is a standard theme, which is also the only theme that is activated in this instance of WordPress.
 The `404.php` file is a good file to replace with a reverse shell since it only shows error messages.
 Replacing other files like `functions.php` (which controls the whole theme) could result in the website not working properly, thus either raising an alarm towards the real owner or making it more difficult for us as attackers to utilize the reverse shell.

 > Why a reverse shell?
 A reverse shell enables the attacker to make the victim connect to us, making it more straightforward than gaining a regular shell.
-Since we already have access to the Wordpress site, using a reverse shell is one of the "easiest" ways of gaining a terminal connection, and enables us to elevate our privileges at a later stage.
+Since we already have access to the WordPress site, using a reverse shell is one of the "easiest" ways of gaining a terminal connection, and enables us to elevate our privileges at a later stage.

 When access to the `404.php` file is made, one has to find a proper reverse shell script to enter.
 There are many different reverse shells based on language, terminal/non-terminal, and resources available.
 In this instance, we know the webserver runs PHP (as the file is named 404.php), making it feasible to find a reverse shell written in PHP.
-Doing a quick Google search for "reverse shell php" results in the Pentest Monkey's GitHub repository: https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php.
-This is a widely used script for PHP reverse shell, and is something we will try.
-The picture below showcases that the `404.php` file contents has been replaced with the PHP reverse shell, and that the IP and PORT is changed according to our IP and our desired listening port:
+Doing a quick Google search for "reverse shell PHP" results in the Pentest Monkey's GitHub repository: https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php.
+This is a widely used script for PHP reverse shell and is something we will try.
+The picture below showcases that the `404.php` file contents have been replaced with the PHP reverse shell and that the IP and PORT are changed according to our IP and our desired listening port:

 ![image](https://user-images.githubusercontent.com/70077872/152762635-bb95d4b0-710a-4567-b918-d58e29b95c24.png)

-Now that the file is updated and saved with our desired PHP reverse shell script, we have to set up a **listener** which listens on the connection coming from the victim's website server.
+Now that the file is updated and saved with our desired PHP reverse shell script, we have to set up a **listener** which listens to the connection coming from the victim's website server.
 Common binaries are **nc**, **ncat**, and **netcat**.
-In this instance we are using **ncat** as it comes from the same developers as **nmap**, and provides proper encryption within the reverse shell connection.
+In this instance, we are using **ncat** as it comes from the same developers as **nmap**, and provides proper encryption within the reverse shell connection.

 > The command for listening is: ncat -nlvp 9001